fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 * MAC and AC-like work;
 * addressing counts;
 * neuron-state reads, writes, and state arithmetic;
-* memory energy estimated from runtime byte traffic and buffer-size-based piecewise memory cost.
+* memory energy estimated from runtime accesses and per-layer local-SRAM capacity.

 Its boundaries are:

 * forward inference only;
 * analytical estimation rather than cycle-accurate hardware simulation;
-* memory cost is derived from the modeled buffer size, not from measured cache behavior on the host machine;
-* unsupported sparse cases may fall back to dense lower-bound memory accounting with warnings.
+* parameter, FIFO, and potential accesses are priced against each layer's local SRAM capacity before energy is aggregated;
+* binary inputs use the SNN event formulas, while sparse non-binary inputs remain on the dense FNN path;
+* SNN FIFOs hold 1000 messages by default; override ``snn_fifo_capacity_elements`` for another assumption;
+* unsupported transposed convolutions are warned and omitted, or rejected in strict mode.

-Use this estimator when you need a richer forward SNN inference estimate than compute-only MAC/AC energy, but do not need backward or optimizer modeling.
+Use this estimator when you need a richer forward SNN inference estimate than simple runtime energy, but do not need backward or optimizer modeling.

 NeuroMC Runtime Energy